Last updated: June 11, 2018

 HOW WE HANDLE SENSITIVE DATA

-We often carry out surveys and quizzes to better understand you / our audience, so we can help you improve your performance and productivity.
+We often carry out surveys and quizzes to better understand you / our audience, so we can help you improve your physical and mental wellbeing.
 Some of the questions we ask may provide us with sensitive data about you.
 We will also collect sensitive data from you if you join any of our coaching programmes.

 We require your explicit consent for processing sensitive data.